-When you lease a new car, you're expected to keep it in good condition so that when you hand it back to the funder, it's in decent condition for them to sell.
+When you lease a new car, you're expected to keep it in good condition so that when you hand it back at the end of your contract, it's in a decent condition to be sold on.
 But, what determines 'fair' wear and tear?
 And, who decides whether your car is in a good enough state or not?

 What Is Fair Wear & Tear On A Car?

 Before you return your car at the end of your lease, it will be evaluated for any damage that falls outside the standard BVRLA fair wear and tear guidelines.
-The BVRLA stands for the British Vehicle Rental and Leasing Association who are the UK trade body for companies engaged in vehicle rental, leasing and fleet management.
+The BVRLA stands for the British Vehicle Rental and Leasing Association and is the UK trade body for companies engaged in vehicle rental, leasing and fleet management.

 How Do You Make Sure The Wear & Tear On Your Car Is Fair?

 Carry out an appraisal of your car 10-12 weeks before the car is due for return, because this will allow you to arrange to have any unacceptable wear and tear rectified.

 Here's some top tips to help you make sure your car is in suitable condition:

 Clean Your Car Inside & Out - Do this on the day of inspection because a dirty car is difficult to inspect, and this could mean the inspection might have to be rescheduled.

 Check It In Good Light - Inspect your car for any scratches/dents in full natural daylight away from any shadows so that you can clearly see any damage.

 Dry Not Wet - It's hard to see damage, such as scratches on a wet car.